kylekariuki93/kyle-forms/README.md

-# 📝 Project Title: Student Registration Form
+# 📝 Project Title: users Registration Form

 ## 📖 Description
 This project is a simple **HTML5-based form** that allows users to input their personal information for registration purposes.